 It is significant that Elgar encoded Joachim’s maxim in more than one way in the Enigma Variations.
 With the key letters of the Mendelssohn fragments, he simply enciphered its initials.
 He escalates the sophistication of his cryptographic prowess by encoding the entire phrase within four subtitles found in the Enigma Variations.
 While the majority of the Enigma Variations are given titles with straightforward initials or nicknames, there are four movements with extra subtitles that invite being treated as a distinct subgroup.
 The first is the original Theme which Elgar evasively calls Enigma.
 This is followed later by Variation X entitled Dorabella with the added subtitle Intermezzo.
 Variation XIII has three asterisks ostensibly representing a set of missing initials with the subtitle Romanza.
 The last is Variation XIV with Elgar’s German initials (E. D. U.) and the subtitle Finale.

 It is nothing short of revelatory that the phonetic spelling for einsam forms the outline of a cross over the subtitle Romanza.
-This betrays Elgar’s penchant for wordplay because according to the gospel accounts, the Romans crucified Jesus on a cross.
+This betrays Elgar’s penchant for wordplay because the Romans crucified Jesus on a cross.
 The Enigma Variations harbor multiple overt and covert references to the cross.
 This widely recognized symbol of Elgar’s Roman Catholic faith serves as a clue that confirms the identity of the secret friend memorialized in Variation XIII.
 Just as the Mendelssohn fragments encode one set of initials, the Roman numerals for that movement encipher yet another set that divulges the secret friend’s actual identity.
-The application of a number-to-letter cipher to the Roman numerals XIII unveil the secret friend’s initials.
+The application of a number-to-letter cipher to the Roman numerals XIII unveils the secret friend’s initials.
 X represents the number ten, and the tenth letter of the alphabet is J. III stands for three, and the third letter is C. These letters are the initials for Jesus Christ, the Lord and Savior of Elgar’s Roman Catholic faith.

 In addition to placing a coded emphasis on the number four, Elgar also draws unusual attention to the number six throughout the Enigma Variations.
-The opus number (36) is the product of six times six.
+The opus number (36) is the product of six multiplied by six.
 There is an oddly placed double bar at the end of Enigma Theme’s sixth measure.
 There are precisely six titles given to various movements that are each six letters long.
 The first is Enigma, while two others appear in succession for Variations VI (Ysobel) and VII (Troyte).

 Elgar added three asterisks next to the Roman numerals for Variation XIII ostensibly to represent those of a secret friend.
 A closer inspection of the particular asterisk printed on the original full score reveals it is a hexagram — the Star of David.
 This is a very symbolic gesture because one of the many titles for Jesus is the Son of David.

 The three asterisks that serve as the cryptic title for Variation XIII hint at the hidden Theme’s title having three initials.
 Elgar cleverly provides those missing initials in the form of another acrostic anagram using the first letters of the titles from the contiguous Variations XII and XIV.
 In a classic display of misdirection, the secret friend’s initials are actually enciphered by the Roman numerals rather than the asterisks.

 There are four Mendelssohn fragments in three contrasting keys which together encode the initials of Joachim’s romantic three-word motto in German.
 This discovery provides some revealing parallels with the covert Theme’s title because it also consists of three words in German.
 There are five syllables in Joachim’s romantic motto.
-As there are four Mendelssohn fragments which encode the initials for that Joachim’s aphorism, this invites a number-to-syllable cipher approach by counting forwards from the first to the fourth syllable.
+As there are four Mendelssohn fragments which encode the initials for Joachim’s aphorism, this invites a number-to-syllable cipher approach by counting forwards from the first to the fourth syllable.
 This deciphering method lands squarely on the letters ein, the first word in the covert Theme’s German title Ein feste Burg.
 When the same procedure is applied in reverse with the last syllable counted first, this arrives at the letter a, the first word in the English translation A Mighty Fortress.

 The twin procedures of counting forward and backward through a dataset were applied effectively with the Enigma Locks Cipher.
 These transposition methods produced meaningful plaintext results that indirectly revealed the initials for the covert Theme via the Enigma Keys Cipher, and directly identified the initials for the secret friend.
 With the FAE Syllables Cipher, this same approach unveiled the first word in both the German and literal English translation of the covert Theme’s title.
 Again, the mutually consistent results defy a plausible chance explanation.

 The conventional wisdom has stubbornly maintained that the Mendelssohn fragments are extraneous to the Enigma Variations.
 That opinion seems justified because these melodic extracts originate from an entirely different work.
 This is one instance in which the conventional wisdom proved to be monumentally wrong.
 Far from being unrelated, these fragments conceal a rich cache of cryptograms that confirm the identities of the covert melodic Theme and the secret friend memorialized in Variation XIII.
 This really should come as no surprise because Elgar was an expert cryptographer.
 To learn more about the secrets of Elgar’s Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
 Please help support and expand my original research by becoming a sponsor on Patreon.